-- Assigned amounts MTASC intends to use for a specific purpose; intent can be expressed by the governing body or by an official or body to which the governing body delegates the authority; - Unassigned amounts that have not been assigned to another fund or are not restricted, committed, or assigned to specific purposes within the debt service fund.
+• Unassigned - amounts that have not been assigned to another fund or are not restricted, committed, or assigned to specific purposes within the debt service fund.

-When fund balance resources are available for a specific purpose in more than one classification, it is MTASC's practice to use the most restrictive funds first in the following order: restricted, committed, assigned, and unassigned as they are needed.
+When fund balance resources are available for a specific purpose in more than one classification, it is MTASC's practice to use the most restrictive funds first in the following order: non-spendable, restricted, committed, assigned, and unassigned as they are needed.